heygrady/blog/apps/blog-app/src/pages/posts/2017-07-12-starting-projects.md

   cd new-project
   ```

-- **Initialize a Git repo and `package.json`.** Publishing to NPM is covered briefly near the end of this post.
-I'll probably cover publishing more in depth in a future post.
+- **Initialize a Git repository and `package.json`.** Publishing to NPM is covered briefly near the end of this post.
+I'll probably cover publishing more in-depth in a future post.

-  **Note:** Github Desktop is an easy way to [publish new repositories](https://guides.github.com/introduction/getting-your-project-on-github/) to Github.
+  **Note:** GitHub Desktop is an easy way to [publish new repositories](https://guides.github.com/introduction/getting-your-project-on-github/) to GitHub.
 You can open your project with `github .` and publish it easily.
-(Of course, you should [learn git](https://www.learnenough.com/git-tutorial))
+(Of course, you should [learn Git](https://www.learnenough.com/git-tutorial))

-  **Note:** [Hub](https://hub.github.com/) is a git extension created by Github that makes it easier to work with Github over the command-line.
-You can [create](https://hub.github.com/hub.1.html) new Github projects using `hub` if you please.
+  **Note:** [Hub](https://hub.github.com/) is a Git extension created by GitHub that makes it easier to work with GitHub over the command-line.
+You can [create](https://hub.github.com/hub.1.html) new GitHub projects using `hub` if you please.

   **Note:** You might like to set up your [yarn config](https://yarnpkg.com/en/docs/cli/config) to provide your own [init defaults](https://yarnpkg.com/lang/en/docs/cli/init/#toc-setting-defaults-for-yarn-init).